DBinary/dbinary.github.io/_pages/misc.md

 <div class='mics-box-text' markdown="1">
 📅: June, 2023<br>

-🧑: The president of USTB and me <br>
+🧑: The president of USTB and me.<br>

 📍: University of Science and Technology Beijing, Beijing, China
 </div>